radish09/Aadhu-Tries-to-Code/README.md

 I'm writing and running this code on my own personal device, and then uploading it here.
 Anything here may not be the most updated version - the most updated version exists on my laptop and will be uploaded here periodically.

-DISCLAIMER: I'm a current Chemistry undergrad at a uniquely time-consuming school, and I'm doing this for fun in my own free time.
+DISCLAIMER: I'm a Chemistry undergrad at a uniquely time-consuming school, and I'm doing this for fun in my own free time.
 I proudly take absolutely zero responsibility for any errors or mistakes present here.